n-raymond/OSM-PathFinder/README.md

 ```

 ####Compile the project
+Clone this repo at a desired place on your computer.
 A simple ` make ` in the root of the project will produce the runnable `osm_pathfinder`

 ####Generate documentation